dtarudji/SOA12cUpgrade/soacs100.md

 # Objectives

-- In this activity, you provision your Oracle SOA Cloud Service Instance on the CLASSIC.
+- In this lab activity, you provision your Oracle SOA Cloud Service Instance on OCI when allocated lab time and OCI resources permit.
-- **for OCI, this activity would be presented as demo slides by Greg**
+- **for OCI, this activity would be presented as demo slides**

 ## Required Artifacts